kji00/weatherDashboard/README.md

 # weatherDashboard

 The purpose of this web application is get weather information from various locations and present it to the user.
-The user story is as follow:
+The city will The user story is as follow:

 User story